MicrosoftDocs/biztalk-docs/his/core/how-to-configure-the-lu1-print-demonstration1.md

 ---
 description: "Learn more about: How to Configure the LU1 Print Demonstration"
-title: "How to Configure the LU1 Print Demonstration1 | Microsoft Docs" ms.custom: ""
+title: "How to Configure the LU1 Print Demonstration1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: df185496-bbd1-4d13-8392-a9b9b23ea6cc
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Configure the LU1 Print Demonstration
 Use the following procedure to configure the LU1 Print Demonstration link service.